apache/datafusion-ballista/README.md

 ## Features

-- Supports HDFS as well as cloud object stores.
+- Supports cloud object stores.
 S3 is supported today and GCS and Azure support is planned.
 - DataFrame and SQL APIs available from Python and Rust.
 - Clients can connect to a Ballista cluster using [Flight SQL][flight-sql].
 - JDBC support via Arrow Flight SQL JDBC Driver